Ritirupa/Abstractive-Text-Summarization-Using-Pegasus/README.md

 Abstractive summarization can produce more fluent and coherent summaries, but it is also more computationally expensive.\n\n In this project, I have performed Abstractive Summarization on a news dataset using **Bidirectional LSTM** and **Pegasus** ,which is a pretrained Transformer and compared their results.
 Transformers clearly outperform LSTM ,being more context aware with the help of attention mechanism.

+Refer to the .py file for the code implementation of the same.